Tirthmoradiya/file_transfer/README.md

 - Local network URL for access from other devices
 - QR code for easy mobile access
 - Server status information

+## Performance & Transfer Speed

+This runs on my local network, so speed is mostly limited by Wi‑Fi/Ethernet and device disk speeds.

+- On Wi‑Fi 5 (AC): I usually see ~30–60 MB/s (240–560 Mbps)
+- On Wi‑Fi 6 (AX): ~60–120 MB/s (480–960 Mbps) when close to the router
+- On Gigabit Ethernet: up to ~110–115 MB/s (≈ 940 Mbps) end‑to‑end

+What affects speed:
+- Network quality (signal strength, interference, router bandwidth)
+- Client/server disk speed (SSD vs HDD, mobile storage speed)
+- CPU on both sides (ZIP downloads are CPU+I/O bound)
+- Settings like `CHUNK_SIZE` and `PARALLEL_UPLOADS` (for uploads)

+How I measure it quickly:
+1. Upload or download a large file (e.g., 2–5 GB)
+2. Note the start and end time
+3. Speed ≈ file_size_bytes / elapsed_seconds

+Tuning tips I use:
+- Set `PARALLEL_UPLOADS` to 2–4 for faster uploads on stable networks (I sometimes set it to 1 for simplicity)
+- Keep `CHUNK_SIZE` between 5–16 MB (5 MB works well across devices)
+- Use Ethernet for the server if possible; keep the client close to the router
+- Avoid running heavy CPU tasks while creating large ZIPs

+Note: Single‑file downloads are streamed directly and support resume.
+Multi‑file ZIP downloads are generated on the fly; resume after stopping mid‑download isn’t kept across requests unless I add a persistent ZIP cache.

 ### Features Overview